Paul Ukena: Early life, education and career with the NBC Opera Theatre

-Born in Lakota, Iowa, to Juren Eiken “Jerry Ukena and Doris Wortmann Ukena, Ukena earned a Bachelor of Music in vocal performance from the University of Dubuque in 1943.
+Born in Lakota, Iowa, to Juren Eiken "Jerry" Ukena and Doris Wortmann Ukena, Ukena earned a Bachelor of Music in vocal performance from the University of Dubuque in 1943.
 After graduation he served as a Private in the Special Services department of the Army Service Forces during World War II in which he entertained American troops in performances of stage works like Sigmund Romberg's The New Moon After the war he pursued graduate studies in opera at Southern Methodist University in 1945 and then at the Juilliard School where he earned a Master of Music in 1950.
 While a student at Juilliard he made his professional concert debut in 1947 at Carnegie Hall as the baritone soloist in the world premiere of Charles F. Bryan's Bell Witch Cantata with Robert Shaw conducting.
-He appeared as a soloist in several concerts with the Robert Shaw Chorale during his early career, and is a featured soloist on the choir's 1954 album "With Love From A Chorus" on the RCA-Victor label.
+He appeared as a soloist in several concerts with the Robert Shaw Chorale during his early career, and is a featured soloist on the choir's 1954 album With Love from a Chorus on the RCA-Victor label.

-Ukena's first critical success came on the concert stage when he served as the baritone soloist in the United States premiere of Frederick Delius's Requiem on November 6, 1950 at Carnegie Hall in New York City with the Collegiate Chorale, the National Orchestra Association under the baton of William Johnson.
+Ukena's first critical success came on the concert stage when he served as the baritone soloist in the United States premiere of Frederick Delius's Requiem on November 6, 1950, at Carnegie Hall in New York City with the Collegiate Chorale, the National Orchestra Association conducted by William Johnson.
 He made his professional opera debut a month later with the NBC Opera Theatre (NBCOT) on Christmas Day 1950 as Peter, the broom-maker, in Engelbert Humperdinck's Hansel and Gretel.
 He continued to perform regularly with the NBCOT through 1957, notably creating roles in the world premieres of Lukas Foss's Griffelkin (1955, as Uncle Skelter) and Norman Dello Joio's The Trial at Rouen (1956, as the Jailer).

 Other roles he performed with the NBCOT included: